Cora Belle Brewster: Baltimore

-On her return from Europe, in 1886, she located in Baltimore, and began the practice of her profession in the treatment of female diseases, establishing a sanatorium at 1027 Madison Avenue.
+On her return from Europe, in 1886, Brewster moved to Baltimore, and began the practice of her profession in the treatment of female diseases, establishing a sanatorium at 1027 Madison Avenue.
 It was completely fitted up with all that was required for a fully-equipped institution of this character, and included a corps of trained physicians and nurses.
 Surgical and electrical treatment was administered as well as medicated baths.

-In Baltimore, in partnership with her sister, Dr. Flora A. Brewster, she began in 1889 the publication of The Baltimore Family Health Journal the name of which was in 1901 changed to The Homeopathic Advocate and Health Journal, and made a hospital journal with a corps of ten editors.
+In 1889, in partnership with her sister, Dr. Flora A. Brewster, she began =the publication of The Baltimore Family Health Journal.
+In 1901, the name of the journal was changed to The Homeopathic Advocate and Health Journal, and made a hospital journal with a corps of ten editors.
 The partnership between the sister physician was dissolved in 1892.

 In 1890, Brewster was elected gynecological surgeon to the Homeopathic Hospital and Free Dispensary of Maryland, under the auspices of the Maryland Homeopathic Medical Society.
 She was a member of the District of Columbia and Maryland Clinical Societies, of the Maryland State Medical Society, and of the American Institute of Homeopathy.

 Personal life

 Brewster never married.
 In July 1898, she adopted an infant, Victor Hamilton, and changed his surname to Brewster.

-Brewster was a member of the Brown Memorial Presbyterian Church.
+She was a member of the Brown Memorial Presbyterian Church.

-She was involved in several personal lawsuits.
+Brewster was involved in several personal lawsuits.
 In 1900, Flora Brewster alleged that her sister, Cora, opened Flora's letters without authority, but did not prosecute.
 In 1903, Christiana Burrlls sued Cora Brewster in the Superior Court to recover US$5,000 damages for injuries allegedly sustained while engaged in carrying coal from Dr. Brewster's cellar.
 In 1905, Cora and Flora each had a servant arrested on charge of larceny.
 In 1906, Cora Brewster was charged with striking a child in her employ and fined US$5.

 Cora Belle Brewster died July 25, 1937, at Dover, New Jersey of chronic myocarditis.